acorn-io/acorn-oss-workshop/steps/volumes.md

 As in the previous step, you should be returned the http endpoints used to access both *voteui* and *resultui* frontends.

 <details>
-  <summary markdown="span">If you curious about...</summary>
+  <summary markdown="span">If you are using a local cluster and are curious about what happening under the hood...</summary>

-... what happened under the hood, you can see 2 PersistentVolume have been created, one for each database container:
+you can see 2 PersistentVolume have been created, one for each database container:

 ```
 $ kubectl get pv